Hi Everyone!! This article will share The Height of the Ridiculous Questions & Answers.

 Question 10: Why is the poem called ‘The Height of the Ridiculous’?

 Answer: When the poet wrote down his, he was sure that people would find them funny.
 He himself started laughing on reading them funny.
 He himself started laughing on reading them.
 He laughed so hard that he thought he would die.
 This in itself was ridiculous.
 But the height of the ridiculous was when on reading the poem, his servant laughed so hard that his waistband broke, his buttons fell off and he himself went into a fit of laughter from which he recovered after ten days.
 For ten days and nights, the poet watched over him and never dared to write humorously again.
-The poem is called ‘The Heights of the Ridiculous’ because the effect of his funny lines on people, reached the heights of absurdity.
+The poem is called ‘The Height of the Ridiculous’ because the effect of his funny lines on people, reached the heights of absurdity.

 So, these were The Height of the Ridiculous Questions & Answers.